 TGbe editor: Please update following paragraph in this subclause as shown below:

-For each affiliated AP that the AP MLD intends to remove, the Reconfiguration Multi-Link element shall include a Per-STA Profile subelement with the subfields of the Per-STA Control field set as following: The Link ID subfield shall identify the AP, the Complete Profile subfield shall be set to 0, the Delete Timer Present subfield shall be set to 1, and the Delete Timer subfield shall be set to the number of TBTTs of that affiliated AP before it is removed (#14015)(#13901)or for NSTR mobile AP MLD the Delete Timer subfield shall be set to the number of the TBTTs of the AP operating on the primary link.
+(#11520)In the Reconfiguration Multi-Link element the MLD MAC Address subfield (if included) in the Common Info field shall be set to the MAC Address of the AP MLD with which the AP transmitting the Reconfiguration Multi-Link element is affiliated with.
+For each affiliated AP that the AP MLD intends to remove, (#13481)including the reporting AP, the Reconfiguration Multi-Link element shall include a Per-STA Profile subelement with the subfields of the STA Control field set as following: The Link ID subfield shall identify the AP being removed, the Complete Profile subfield shall be set to 0, (#13480)the STA MAC Address Present subfield shall be set to 0, the Delete Timer Present subfield shall be set to 1, and the Delete Timer subfield shall be set to the number of TBTTs of that affiliated AP before it is removed (#14015)(#13901)or for NSTR mobile AP MLD the Delete Timer subfield shall be set to the number of the TBTTs of the AP operating on the primary link.
 The initial value of the Delete Timer subfield (#12082)should point to a TBTT value that provides sufficiently large enough time to announce the removal of affiliated AP such that all associated non-AP MLDs including the ones in power save mode have the opportunity to receive Reconfiguration Multi-Link element at least once before the AP is removed.
 The Per-STA Profile subelement shall not include a STA Profile field.